-Our stock price has been volatile and may continue to be volatile, which could result in substantial losses for investors.
+Our stock price has been volatile and may continue to be volatile, which could result in substantial losses for investors,

-During the three months ended March 31, 2016, the closing price of our common stock, as reported by the NASDAQ Global Select Market, ranged from a low of \$4.91 to high of \$8.95.
+During the three months ended September 30, 2016, the closing price of our common stock, as reported by the NASDAQ Global Select Market, ranged from a low of \$4.13 to high of \$6.84.
 During the fiscal year ended December 31, 2015, our common stock price fluctuated, ranging from a low of \$5.56 to a high of \$18.54.
-Volatility in our common stock could cause stockholders to incur
+Volatility in our common stock could cause stockholders to incur substantial losses.
+An active public market for our common stock may not be sustained, and the market price of our common stock may continue to be highly volatile.
+The market price of our common stock has fluctuated significantly in response to various factors, some of which are beyond our control, including but not limited to the following:

-- · announcements by us or collaborators providing updates on the progress or development status of ZFP Therapeutics; - data from clinical trials; - · initiation or termination of clinical trials: - · changes in market valuations of similar companies; - overall market and economic conditions, including the equity markets for emerging biotechnology companies; - · deviations in our results of operations from the guidance given by us; - · announcements by us or our competitors of new or enhanced products, technologies or services or significant contracts, acquisitions, strategic relationships, joint ventures or capital commitments; - announcement of changes in business and operations by our collaborators and partners, or changes in our existing collaboration agreements; - regulatory developments; - · additions or departures of key personnel; - · future sales of our common stock or other securities by us, management or directors, liquidation of institutional funds that comprised large holdings of our stock; - · decreases in our cash balances; and - · changes, by one or more of Sangamo's security analysts, in recommendations, ratings or coverage of our stock.
+- announcements by us or collaborators providing updates on the progress or development status of ZFP Therapeutics and our gene therapy products; - data from clinical trials; - initiation or termination of clinical trials; - changes in market valuations of similar companies; - overall market and economic conditions, including the equity markets for emerging biotechnology companies; - deviations in our results of operations from the guidance given by us; - announcements by us or our competitors of new or enhanced products, technologies or services or significant contracts, acquisitions, strategic relationships, joint ventures or capital commitments; - announcement of changes in business and operations by our collaborators and partners, or changes in our existing collaboration agreements; - regulatory developments; - changes, by one or more of Sangamo's security analysts, in recommendations, ratings or coverage of our stock. - additions or departures of key personnel; - future sales of our common stock or other securities by us, management or directors, liquidation of institutional funds that comprised large holdings of our stock; and - decreases in our cash balances;